 What can you do about it?

-Many ganglion cysts will disappear on their own with time, although some don’t and often they can return.
+Many ganglion cysts will disappear on their own with time.
+However, some don’t, and even if they do disappear, they often return.
 A physical therapist is a great resource to seek out if you believe you may have a ganglion cyst that is painful or limiting your function.

 They will be able to rule out any other causes for your wrist pain, as well as assist you in decreasing your pain and improving your wrist function.
-The majority of cases will be resolved with this approach, however, if it is unsuccessful after some time your physical therapist can refer you to a surgeon who may aspirate (drain) the cyst with a needle or do a surgical removal.
+The majority of cases will be resolved with this approach, however, if it is unsuccessful, your physical therapist can refer you to a surgeon who may aspirate (drain) the cyst with a needle or do a surgical removal.